orangeglo/pcb-cart-32/README.md

 - 0603 0.1uF ceramic cap

 Order as...
-- 2mm PCB (Up to 2.4mm may work as well, untested)
+- 2mm PCB (Up to 2.4mm works, though 2.4mm is a tight fit)
 - ENIG finish

 I recommend ordering from [JLC](https://jlcpcb.com), as they offer the 2mm option for a reasonable price at largish quantities.